kaizau/lucid/README.md

 ###Developer's Notes:

 * Lucid uses @extend internally to prevent the CSS duplication that can happen with too many @includes.
+* Lucid allow you to adjust the width of grid element via a mixin parameter.
-* Documenation is coming soon.
+* Full documenation coming soon.
+* MIT License

 ###Try it out: